-Minimize the number of table scans in your queries, particularly for big tables.
+Minimize the number of full table scans in your queries, particularly for big tables.

 Avoid transforming the query in ways that make it hard to understand, especially if the optimizer does some of the same transformations automatically.

-clauses, and so on.
-(When you reach a certain level of
+WHEREclauses, join clauses, and so on.
+(When you reach a certain level of expertise, reading the

 Even for a query that runs fast using the cache memory areas, you might still optimize further so that they require less cache memory, making your application more scalable.
 Scalability means that your application can handle more simultaneous users, larger requests, and so on without experiencing a big drop in performance.